Kentico/xperience-by-kentico-sitecore-migration-tool/docs/Usage-Guide.md

   - Sitecore _Presentation Details Renderings_ are **NOT** migrated as _Page Builder_ widgets into Xperience by Kentico.
     - The current version of module is primarily focussed on structured content migration.
 Page builder components migration is not yet supported, although this can be done as a customization to this module.
 - **Media libraries and media files**
-  - During the run of the export task it is possible to specify which _Media Library_ in Xperience by Kentico the media files will be migrated to.
+  - Media items are migrated as _Content Hub_ asset items.
+It is possible to configure which content types should be used for migrating media to Xperience by Kentico.
   - Media library permissions are not migrated.

 ### Unsupported data